-Subsequent to the completion of the \$55 million EAP expenditures, a revisit of the program expenditures and revenues will assist OCTA in determining potential future funding needs.
-This will be dependent on the sales tax revenue stream and how much additional acquisitions and restoration projects are needed to fulfill the commitment of the NCCP/HCP.
+Subsequent to the completion of the \$55 million EAP expenditures, a revisit of the program expenditures and will assist OCTA revenues in determining potential future funding needs.
+This will be dependent on the sales tax revenue stream and how additional acquisitions much restoration projects are needed to fulfill the commitment of the NCCP / HCP.